jkaryo1/CCProject/README.md

   - *test_sorting.py*: Python script that currently has hard coded values to test the Main Sorting Function repository we want to test.
 This file is a dummy "proof of concept" that should vary when converted to lambda functions.
 To run: `python test_sorting.py`.
   - *lambdaFunction.py*: Python function that runs on a lambda instance.
 It uses **boto3** to download files from an s3 bucket, tests these files, and uses upload the results to another s3 bucket (see [Checkpoint 2](#Checkpoint-2)).
 We will be posting more detailed instructions for how to deploy this lambda to your own lambda function.

 We will be using the following [repository](https://github.com/LionelEisenberg/CloudComp-Testing/) for to hold the code that we will be using our application on.
-For more specifics please see the README for that repository, but to summarize we have a rather basic python script that sorts an array of intergers and prints
+For more specifics please see the README for that repository, but to summarize we have a rather basic python script that sorts an array of integers and prints

 ## Checkpoint 1: